-An another reason here is that if these provisions are stretched to items in kind say movable or immovable properties then there will be various other issues (like for penalty U/s.
+An another reason here is also that if the provisions of Section 269ST are stretched to items in kind say movable or immovable properties then there will be various other issues (like for penalty U/s.
 271DA what will be the value of such item e.g., actual transaction value or fair market value or stamp duty value etc.) which have not been addressed.
 Therefore, logically these provisions may be in respect of receipt of money only.

 However, CBDT should make clarification on this issue to avoid inconvenience to the peoples.